 Pancreatic cancers often first spread within the abdomen (belly) and to the liver.
 They can also spread to the lungs, bone, brain, and other organs.

 These cancers have spread too much to be removed by surgery.
-Even when imaging tests show that the spread is only to one other part of the body, it has to be assumed that small groups of cancer cells (too small to be seen on imaging tests) have already reached other organs of the body.
+Even when imaging tests show that the spread is only to one other part of the body, it is often assumed that small groups of cancer cells (too small to be seen on imaging tests) have already reached other organs of the body.

-Gemcitabine is the drug used most often.
-It can be used alone (especially for people in poor health), or it can be combined with other drugs like albumin-bound paclitaxel (Abraxane), erlotinib (Tarceva), or capecitabine (Xeloda).
+Gemcitabine is one of the drugs used most often.
+It can be used alone (especially for people in poor health), or it can be combined with other drugs like albumin-bound paclitaxel (Abraxane), capecitabine (Xeloda), or the targeted drug erlotinib (Tarceva).